 What is DNA Polymerase and its function in DNA Replication

 The first question was that of conservation of replication mechanism.
-The now classic experiments of Meselson and Stahl proved that DNA replication is semi-conservative , in that each of the girls molecules inherits one strand of the parental DNA.
-It would have been perfectly possible to imagine a conservative mechanism, where the two strands of the molecule daughter have been synthesized de-novo , using parental strand as a template.
+The now classic experiments of Meselson and Stahl proved that DNA replication is semi-conservative, in that each of the sister molecules inherits one strand of the parental DNA.
+It would have been perfectly possible to imagine a conservative mechanism, where the two strands of the molecule daughter have been synthesized de-novo, using parental strand as a template.

 The DNA replication mechanism is catalyzed by the groups of enzymes.
-In the group of enzymes , DNA Polymerases are the major catalytic proteins with polymerization property by using Nucleotides like ATP, TTP, CTP and GTP (not UTP).
-DNA Polymerases have the same function in both Prokaryotes and Eukaryotes but it have difference in their structure.
+In the group of enzymes, DNA Polymerases are the major catalytic proteins with polymerization property by using Nucleotides like ATP, TTP, CTP and GTP (not UTP).
+DNA Polymerases have the same function in both Prokaryotes and Eukaryotes but it has a difference in their structure.
 So, in this topic (or) article we are providing the complete material on DNA Polymerases enzyme structure and functions in both Prokaryotes and Eukaryotes.